-Evaluate incentives options for income restricted units and determine incentive parameters.
+Evaluate incentive options for income-restricted units and determine incentive parameters.
 Once determined, draft amendments to the land use ordinance and work with Milwaukie's Planning Commission and City Council to adopt the revised standards.

-Plan Document Policy Number Policy Comp Plan 7.1.3 Promote zoning and code requirements that remove or prevent potential barriers to home ownership and rental opportunities for people of all ages and abilities, including historically marginalized or vulnerable populations such as people of color, aging populations, and people with low incomes.
-Comp Plan 7.2.2 Allow and encourage the development of housing types that are affordable to low or moderate-income households, including middle housing types in low and medium density zones as well as larger apartment and condominium developments in high-density and mixed-use zones.
+Plan Document Policy Number Policy Comp Plan 7.1.3 Promote zoning and code requirements that remove or prevent potential barriers to homeownership and rental opportunities for people of all ages and abilities, includin historically marginalized or vulnerable populations such as people of color, aging populations, and people with low incomes.
+Comp Plan 7.2.2 Allow and encourage the development of housing types that are affordable to low or moderate-income households, including middle housing types in low and medium- density zones as well as larger apartment and condominium developments in high- density and mixed-use zones.
 Comp Plan 7.2.3 Pursue programs and incentives that reduce the impacts that development/design standards and fees have on housing affordability, including modifications to parking requirements, system development charges, and frontage improvements.
-Comp Plan 7.2.5 Expand and leverage partnerships with non-profit housing developers and other affordable housing providers and agencies that preserve or provide new low to moderate income-housing units, create opportunities for first-time homeownership, and help vulnerable homeowners maintain and stay in their homes.
-Comp Plan 8.3.5 Expand the use of incentives and other financial tools that serve to: a) Encourage development in Neighborhood Hubs. b) Improve housing affordability.
+Comp PlanFigure 100 and leverage partnerships with nonprofit housing developers and other affordable housing providers and agencies that preserve or provide new low to moderate-income housing units, create opportunities for first-time homeowners Expand and leverage partnerships with nonprofit housing developers and other affordable housing providers and agencies that preserve or provide new low to moderate-income housing units, create opportunities for first-time homeownership, and help vulnerable homeowners maintain and stay in their homes.
+Comp PlanExpand the use of incentives and other financial tools that serve to: a) Encourage development in Neighborhood Hubs. b) Improve housing affordability. a) Encourage development in Neighborhood Hubs.

 Partners.
-Market-rate developers, non-profit developers
+Market-rate developers, nonprofit developers